 For more info on her services, visit the Emerald Mountain Sanctuary website!

 Many come to Highland County for outdoor recreation.
 While there are several hiking trails in the area, most options are remote and out of cell service range.
 For those who just want a quick, relaxing stroll, check out the Monterey Walking Trail, which loops through the charming town and past our LOVEworks sign.
-(One can park at the Highland Pool Complex to start walking.
+(Park at the Highland Pool Complex to start walking.
 The entrance to the complex can be found off Route 220 heading south out of Monterey.)
-The trail is equal parts nature, community, and quiet neighborhood and offers an approximate mile to mile-and-a-half stroll.
+The trail is equal parts nature, community, and quiet neighborhood and offers an approximate mile to mile-and-a-half trail.

-Once you’re done walking the loop, step through the rest of the town.
+When your walk is through, step through the rest of the town.
 Shop through thrift stores and flower and gift shops.
-Stop by the Walk of Honor and pay respects to Highland County’s veterans, and take in the view of our historic courthouse.
-(History Factoid: The current courthouse building is the second structure which was rebuilt after a fire JUMPED THE STREET(!!!) from a two-story store, which was formally situated on the current Summit Community Bank lot.)
+Stop by the Walk of Honor and pay respect to Highland County’s veterans, and take in the view of our historic courthouse.
+(History Factoid: The current courthouse building is the second structure, which was rebuilt after a fire JUMPED THE STREET(!!!) from a two-story store formally-situated on the current Summit Community Bank lot.)

-Imagine… Crusing along the back roads of Highland County with a kind-of treasure map.
+Imagine… Cruising along the back roads of Highland County with a kind-of treasure map.
 What are you in search of?
 Colorful, locally-created barn quilts.
-Like bright blooms popping from a green garden, these delightful pieces of artwork are creatively scattered throughout the countryside for travelers to enjoy on the first and largest barn quilt tour in Virginia (to our knowledge).
+Like bright blooms popping from a green garden, these delightful pieces of artwork are creatively-scattered throughout the countryside for travelers to enjoy on the first and largest barn quilt tour in Virginia (to our knowledge).

 Not only can you enjoy local artwork, but you can also experience Highland County’s scenic back roads and spectacular views while doing it!